dogweather/forkful/content/en/bash/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?

-In Bash programming, checking if a directory exists is an essential control mechanism used to verify the presence of a directory before performing file operations.
-This check is crucial to avoid errors such as trying to access or modify directories that do not exist, ensuring smoother and more predictable script execution.

 ## How to:
 At its core, Bash allows you to check for the existence of a directory using conditional statements and the `-d` operator.
 Below is a straightforward example that demonstrates how to perform this check.

 ```bash